FOX MEADOW SCHOOL

 Communications to Custodial and Non-Custodial Parents

 Both custodial and non-custodial parents are entitled to full access to their children’s school records.
-Non-custodial parents may also request written communications such as report cards and notice of parent-teacher conferences.
+Non-custodial parents may also request written communications such as report cards of parent-teacher conferences.
 Address any inquiries to the principal.

 Transportation will be provided at district expense to all children in grades K-12 within the district whose homes are 1.5 or more miles distant from the school within the district they legally attend.
 The Board of Education “Fox Bus” will be available to all eligible students for the opening and closing of school.
-The Fox Meadow Community Bus Association is a private organization that arranges bus service for children who are not eligible for district transportation.
+The Fox Meadow Community Bus Association is a private organization that arranges bus services for children who are not eligible for district transportation.

 Building Level Emergency Response & Safety Team

-The Fox Meadow Building Level Emergency Response and Safety Team includes the principal, teacher-in-charge, psychologist, school secretary, head custodian, school nurse, PTA president, police officer, and representatives from the faculty.
+The Fox Meadow Building Level Emergency Response and Safety Team includes the principal, assistant principal, psychologist, school secretary, head custodian, school nurse, PTA president, police officer, and representatives from the faculty.
 The committee formulated a plan of action to manage and address emergency situations.
 All members of the team have received training and are prepared to assume the responsibilities associated with maintaining a safe school environment.
 The team meets regularly to review and update emergency plans and procedures.

 Field trips are planned to enrich the curriculum.
 An approval slip is sent home for the parent’s signature before each trip.
 Preschool siblings are not allowed on school trips.